Our Lady of Guadalupe Parish

 Our Lady of Guadalupe Annual Fiesta

-The Our Lady of Guadalupe summer fiesta is a way parishioners keep a connection between their Mexican and modern heritage.
+The Our Lady of Guadalupe summer fiesta is a way parishioners maintain a connection between their Mexican and modern heritage.
 The parishioners of Our Lady of Guadalupe started this fiesta in 1966.
 The church has a big celebration with food, dancing, music, beauty contests, and fireworks.
-In the early years, the celebrations were several days long but as the years progressed it downsized to a one-day festival.
-But by the turn of the last century, it had been revitalized to a multi-day event.
+In the early years, the celebrations were several days long, but as the years progressed, it downsized to a one-day festival.
+But by the turn of the last century, it had been revitalized into a multi-day event.
 It is held at the church and the whole community is welcome.
-They usually have Aztec dancers at fiestas, who wear traditional costumes, headdresses and seed leggings called “Chachatotls.”
-The leggings make a noise when they start dancing, like in the photo shown.
+They usually have Aztec dancers at fiestas, who wear traditional costumes, headdresses and seed leggings called “Chachatotls” like in the picture shown.
+The leggings make a noise when they start dancing.
 The beating of the drums is supposed to represent a heartbeat.
-It ties the religion to ancient culture.
+It ties religion to ancient culture.

 In the modern-day, Nuestra Senora de Guadalupe (Our Lady of Guadalupe) Parish serves an identical function, serving as a beacon for newly arrived immigrants and a spiritual center for generations of South Omaha Latinos.
-As the Spanish-speaking community grew throughout the last few decades so too has Our Lady of Guadalupe Parish, which has recently absorbed Assumption and St Agnes (now St. Agnes-St. Inez), reflecting South Omaha’s shifting patterns of immigration.
-Our Lady of Guadalupe also has proudly played and continues to play, an integral role in preserving uniquely Mexican cultural and religious practices for generations of parishioners, from the most recent arrivals to third or fourth-generation Mexican-Americans.
+As the Spanish-speaking community has grown throughout the last few decades, so too has Our Lady of Guadalupe Parish, which has recently absorbed Assumption and St Agnes (now St. Agnes-St. Inez), reflecting South Omaha’s shifting patterns of immigration.
+Our Lady of Guadalupe has also proudly played, and continues to play, an integral role in preserving uniquely Mexican cultural and religious practices for generations of parishioners, from the most recent arrivals to third or fourth-generation Mexican-Americans.
 The church has also played a role in advocating for immigrant rights, dispensing advice to parishioners, promoting ESL education, and supporting community leadership.

 by: Quin Slovek and Katrina Jacobberger